1. Home

 • Broadcast messaging for campaigns and updates

-• Shopify integrations including abandoned cart templates
+• Shopify integrations, including abandoned cart templates

 Pros: